 The People’s Pharmacy Bottom Line:

 Gabapentin is an effective treatment for epilepsy and the excruciating pain that sometimes lingers after an attack of shingles.
 Although it is quite frequently prescribed for off-label uses, the benefit/risk ratio is not clear.
 The drug has many potentially serious side effects.
-We are surprised that your doctor prescribed such a heavy-duty drug for insomnia, especially at such a high dose.
 The “normal” dose of gabapentin for treating epilepsy or shingles pain would be up to 1800 mg daily.
-Although 3600 mg is sometimes prescribed, it would have to be considered a high dose, especially for an unapproved use.
+Reading that a doctor prescribes 3600 mg for an unapproved use like insomnia scares us.

 People with nerve pain may find our one-hour interview with David Casserett, MD, quite fascinating.
 In it he talks about medical marijuana for “neuropathic” pain.
 It is titled, “How One Doctor Changed His Mind About Medical Marijuana.”